-My photography starts with the art of observation.
+My art of photography starts with the art of observation.
 The act of observation comes from paying attention to one’s environment.

 For years, I have noticed the kinds of images others might let pass without a second glance.
-About five years ago, I acquired my first digital camera.
-I started taking photography classes at the local college to hone my technical skills.
-Missed images no longer escape my lens ever since then.
+Today, missed images have no longer escaped my lens ever since then.

 With photography, I sometimes plan, and at times, I wander.
 Often, I also saunter in the wrong direction.
 I am drawn to places where I am mostly in quietude, even amongst people.